course-dprep/online-groceries-impact-healthiness/README.md

 ## Repository overview
 - README.md
-- data  : all raw data used in the project
+- data: raw data used in the project
-- gen   : all generated files resulting from R code
+- gen: generated files resulting from R code
-- src   : all source code (.R) needed to analyse data & print results *note: this project uses distinct folders for different stages of the project.
+- src:  source code (.R) needed to analyse data & print results
+- makefile: makefile to automatically run entire project *note: this project uses distinct folders for different stages of the project.
 These stages include; data-preparation, analysis & paper*